tonymamo/getpackup/src/pages/blog/2021-03-29-the-ten-essentials.md

   - camping
   - emergency
 ---

-The Ten Essentials is a systems-based approach to surviving accidents or emergencies in wild areas during your outdoor excursions.
+The Ten Essentials is a systems-based approach to surviving accidents or emergencies in wild areas during your outdoor excursions that first appeared in print in the third edition of *[Mountaineering: The Freedom of the Hills](https://en.wikipedia.org/wiki/Mountaineering:_The_Freedom_of_the_Hills "Mountaineering: The Freedom of the Hills")* (January 1974).
 The goal of the Ten Essentials and the items associated with each category is to address the following key questions:

-**1. Can you respond to an emergency or accident?**
+1. Can you respond to an emergency or accident?

-**2. Can you safely spend a night or more outside in the event of a delay?**
+2. Can you safely spend a night or more outside in the event of a delay?

 Following the guidance of the Ten Essentials can greatly improve the safety of you and your party.
 Each system satisfies a functional need and is broken into the categories below: